 Pricing your work is key to running a successful roofing business.
-However, many companies make one of two major mistakes when pricing a roofing job.
-One mistake is to undercharge for the roofing job, which undercuts profitability and creates cash flow problems.
-The other error is to overcharge for the roofing job, which often leads to homeowners selecting a more reasonably priced competitor or being unable to pay for the job on time.
-Companies that are able to correctly and accurately price their roofing jobs close more deals, stay profitable more easily, and see consistent revenue growth.
+However, many companies make one of two major mistakes when estimating a roofing job.
+One mistake is to undercharge the roofing job, which undercuts profitability and creates cash flow problems.
+The other error is overcharging the roofing job, which often leads to homeowners selecting a more reasonably priced competitor or being unable to pay for the job on time.
+Companies that are able to correctly and accurately estimate their roofing jobs close more deals, stay profitable more easily, and see consistent revenue growth.

-How can you price a roofing job so it reflects the true costs of the job and returns a profit without driving customers away?
+How do you estimate a roofing job so that it reflects the true job cost and returns a profit?
 Here are a few key ways to calculate costs more accurately and find the right pricing for your jobs.

 The first step to correctly pricing a roofing job is to accurately measure the roof.
-In the past, this was often a daunting challenge for contractors, who had to climb on the roof, calculate the squares, and determine the pitch.
+In the past, this was often a challenge for contractors, who had to climb on the roof, calculate the squares, and determine the pitch.
 But new aerial measurement technology takes the guesswork out of this process and gives contractors the most accurate numbers every time.
-By ordering an aerial measurement from a company like EagleView or SkyMeasure, you can be confident that your pricing is based on the true size of the roof.
+By ordering an aerial measurement from a company, you can be confident that your pricing is based on the true size of the roof.

 With a roofing CRM system like AccuLynx, getting an aerial measurement is even easier.
-AccuLynx integrates with EagleView and SkyMeasure, so you can order your measurements directly from the software platform.
-Not only will your pricing be accurate, you’ll be able to obtain roofing measurements faster and more efficiently.
+AccuLynx integrates with EagleView and GAF QuickMeasure, so you can order your measurements directly from the software platform.
+Not only will your roofing estimate be accurate, you’ll be able to obtain measurements faster and more efficiently.

 Once you have your roofing measurements, it’s time to determine material costs.
-But measurements aren’t the only component to accurately calculating material costs.
-It’s important to make sure the costs you pass on to the customer reflect the real-time material pricing from your local distributor, including any special deals or discounts.
+But measurements aren’t the only component to accurately calculating your material costs.
+It’s important to make sure the costs you pass on to the customer reflect the most up-to-date material pricing from your local distributor, including any special deals or discounts you’ve negotiated for your company.
 And to make sure you’re not underbuying material—and therefore undercharging customers—you’ll need to include a waste factor in your material cost calculations.

-AccuLynx helps you determine material costs efficiently and take all these factors into account.
-Within the software platform, you can store electronic templates that reflect the types of estimates your roofing business commonly creates.
-Once you order an EagleView or SkyMeasure report through AccuLynx, you can automatically pull those measurements into an electronic estimate using one of your templates.
+AccuLynx helps you determine material costs efficiently.
+Within the software, you can store electronic templates that reflect the types of estimates your roofing business commonly creates.
+Once you upload your measurements or you order your material report through AccuLynx, you can automatically pull those measurements into an electronic estimate using one of your templates.
 This eliminates the need for double data entry, reducing errors and preserving the accuracy of your measurements.
-AccuLynx also integrates with major material suppliers so you can access your real-time pricing directly from the software, helping your estimates reflect the true cost you will be paying for your materials.
+AccuLynx also integrates directly with major material suppliers (SRS Distribution, ABC Supply, and Beacon Building Products), so you can apply your real-time pricing directly from the software, helping your estimates reflect the true cost you will be paying for your materials.
 And all our estimates include a waste factor calculator so you’re ordering—and charging for—everything you need.

-New contractors sometimes make the mistake of only including material costs in their pricing.
-But the price of a roofing job is about more than just how much the materials cost.
-Including an accurate estimate of the labor and overhead costs of doing the job in your pricing will help you ensure a profit on the job and keep you from undercharging your customers.
+New contractors sometimes make the mistake of only including material costs in their estimating.
+But the estimate of a roofing job is about more than just how much the materials cost.
+Including an accurate estimate of the labor and overhead costs of doing the job will help you ensure a profit on the job and keep you from undercharging your customers.